mohaque0/mib/README.md

 Immediate work still to do:
 * Conan dependencies should be automatically added based on module dependencies.
 * An api for adding plugins should be implemented.
-The plan that plugins will be executables/scripts that communicate using jsonrpc.
+The plan is that plugins will be executables or scripts that communicate using json (possibly json rpc) with a server process to get module information.